ReichtumQian/notes-on-ielts/pages/Fate Stay Night Day1 Part1.md

   After a few days, I finally understood.
   I could clearly remember what had happened in the past few days.
   Even so, I was no different from a newborn baby.
-  Not just a metaphor, it was close to the truth.
+  Not just a metaphor隐喻, it was close to the truth.
   Anyway, it was a terrible fire.
-  I had been saved from it, was in the hospital with my body wrapped in bandages, and my parents were gone.
+  I had been saved from it, was in the hospital with my body wrapped包裹 in bandages, and my parents were gone.
   I didn't get the situation, but I vaguely understood that I was alone.
   I think I understood quickly.